 A jury soon convicted Gideon and the state Supreme Court upheld the verdict on appeal.
 Then, from his Florida prison cell, Gideon scratched out his Supreme Court appeal in pencil on prison stationery.
 It arrived at the court early in 1962, when the justices were looking for a good case to take on the issue of indigent defense.
 The court appointed Washington lawyer Abe Fortas, a future justice, to represent him.

 Just two months after hearing arguments, Justice Hugo Black wrote for the court that "in our adversary system of criminal justice, any person hauled into court, who is too poor to hire a lawyer, cannot be assured a fair trial unless counsel is provided for him.
 This seems to us to be an obvious truth."

 Five months later, Gideon got a lawyer and a new trial, and the attorney poked holes in the prosecution's case.
 A jury quickly returned its verdict: not guilty.

-So that was the promise of Gideon, that a competent lawyer for the defense would stand on an equal footing with prosecutors.
-And justice would prevail, at least in theory.
+So that was the promise of Gideon — that a competent lawyer for the defense would stand on an equal footing with prosecutors, and that justice would prevail, at least in theory.

 A half-century later, there are parts of the country where "it is better to be rich and guilty than poor and innocent," said Sen. Patrick Leahy, D-Vt., chairman of the Senate Judiciary Committee and a former prosecutor.
 Leahy said court-appointed lawyers often are underpaid and can be "inexperienced, inept, uninterested or worse."